Howard County History Day

 Life Magazine Archive (1936 – 2000): Life was a popular photojournalism magazine featuring story-telling through documentary photographs and informative captions, providing subscribers with intimate views of real people and their real life situations.

 National Geographic Virtual Library: Includes National Geographic magazine from 1888 to the present as well as recent issues of National Geographic Traveler.

 New York Times Archives: Search back issues of The New York Times from 1851 – 2019.

 Nineteenth Century U.S. Newspapers: Features urban and rural papers throughout America in the 1800s, with an emphasis on topics such as the American Civil War, African-American culture and history, Western migration, and Antebellum-era life.

 Smithsonian Collections Online: Includes back issues of Smithsonian and Air & Space magazines from 1970 – 2010, as well as the most recent issues.

-NEW!
 Time Magazine Archive (1923 – 2000): Each issue of this prominent weekly magazine was intended to be read in under an hour.
 Time featured current events, politics, sports, and entertainment news and is an important resource for researchers studying 20th-Century history.

 Additional Research Tools for Students